rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 metaTitle: "AWS Transit Gateway made easier with inter-region peering"
-metaDescription: "One of the fundamentals when setting up your AWS environment is the Virtual Private Cloud (VPC), which is essential to create boundaries between the public and private internet.
+metaDescription: "One of the fundamentals when setting up your AWS environment is the Virtual Private Cloud (VPC), which is essential to create boundaries between the public and private Internet.
 Transit Gateway makes managing this easy."
 ogTitle: "AWS Transit Gateway made easier with inter-region peering"
-ogDescription: "One of the fundamentals when setting up your AWS environment is the Virtual Private Cloud (VPC), which is essential to create boundaries between the public and private internet.
+ogDescription: "One of the fundamentals when setting up your AWS environment is the Virtual Private Cloud (VPC), which is essential to create boundaries between the public and private Internet.
 Transit Gateway makes managing this easy."
 ---

-With Amazon&reg; Web Services (AWS), we have many paths to success and an abundance of tools at our disposal for meeting our individual goals based on our circumstances.
+With Amazon&reg; Web Services (AWS), you have many paths to success and an abundance of tools at your disposal for meeting your individual goals based on your circumstances.
 Furthermore, AWS consistently adds new features and services to make our lives that little bit easier.

 <!-- more -->

-One of the fundamentals when setting up your AWS environment is the Virtual Private Cloud (VPC), which is essential to create boundaries between the public and private internet.
+One of the fundamentals when setting up your AWS environment is the Virtual Private Cloud (VPC), which is essential to create boundaries between the private and public Internet.
 Features core to the VPC setup include Network Access Control Lists (NACLs), subnets, and security groups.

 ### Problem